-A video-cassette monitor and tape deck are available for use with the library's videocassette collection, which is maintained in the Audio-Visual Room.
-The Circulation Department staff will assist patrons in using this equipment.
+A video-cassette monitor and tape deck are available for use with the library's videocassette collection.
+This equipment is located in the Audio-Visual Room on the ground floor.
+The Reference/Documents Librarian or the Circulation Department staff will assist patrons in using this equipment.